-Clinical, epidemiological, pathologic and surgical characteristics of patients with thyroid cancer
+Clinical, epidemiological, pathological and surgical particularities, of patients with thyroid cancer

 Keywords: